You can choose between 3 methods of booking or purchasing tickets:

 Full price: € 15,00

-Free: discover all the categories entitled to free tickets visiting the MIBACT website
+Free: discover all the categories entitled to free tickets visiting the MIC website

-You must deliver the payment receipt to the ticket office next to the entrance of the museum, and it is essential to arrive at least 20 minutes before the visit, otherwise the tickets may no longer be valid.
+You must deliver the payment receipt to the ticket office next to the entrance of the museum, and it is essential to arrive at least 15 minutes before the visit, otherwise the tickets may no longer be valid.
+Since the delivery of the ticket is subject to temperature control, each visitor must go personally to pick it up through the thermoscanner.

-1. Wear a mask in all museum spaces (ticket office, museum, bookshop, services, garden) and throughout the visit.
+Wearing a mask is compulsory in all museum spaces (ticket office, museum, bookshop, toilets, garden) and for the whole duration of the visit.

-3. Access to the ticket office is allowed to one person at a time.
+Access to the ticket office is allowed to only one person at a time.

-4. Keep the safety distance of at least 1.5 meters inside all museum spaces.
-Follow the instructions on the information panels and the yellow signs on the floor to identify the locations and routes to follow.
+Visitors must observe the social distancing rule of at least 1.5 metres in all the museum spaces.
+Information panels and floor signs identify the locations and routes to follow.

-7. Access to the washrooms and the bookshop is permitted to only two people at a time.
+Access to toilets and bookshop is permitted to only two people at a time

 2. Pick up your ticket by producing the payment receipt.